This article describes how to remove the carriage returns and line feeds in SQL, Tableau, Excel and Access.

-If you ever have to deal with long strings of freetext it’s likely you’ve come across random line feed and carriage returns in that text causing you headaches when it comes to manipulating the text.
+If you ever have to deal with long strings of freetext it’s likely you’ve come across random line feed and carriage returns in that text.

-Using SQL to remove a line feed or carriage return means knowledge of the CHAR function.
+Using SQL to remove a line feed or carriage return means using the CHAR function.

-The following code will remove linefeed characters and replace them with a zero length string:
+The following code will remove linefeed characters in SQL and replace them with a zero-length string:

 In the Find box hold down the Alt key and type 0 1 0 for the line feed and Alt 0 1 3 for the carriage return.

-I have used VBA to do this in the past.
+I use VBA to do to replace these characters in Access.
 The SQL CHAR becomes a CHR in Access.

 In a similar theme to this but about adding line feeds rather than removing I have another article describing how to add a line feed to an SSRS report.